Eucalyptus: Portugal

 Eucalypts have been grown in Portugal since the mid 19th century, the first thought to be a specimen of E. obliqua introduced to Vila Nova de Gaia in 1829.
 First as an ornamental but soon after in plantations, these eucalypts are prized due to their long and upright trunks, rapid growth and the ability to regrow after cutting.
 These plantations now occupy around 800,000 hectares, 10% of the country's total land area, 90% of the trees being E. globulus.
 As of the late 20th century, there were an estimated 120 species of Eucalyptus in Portugal.
 The genus has also been subject to various controversies.
-Despite representing a large part of the agricultural economy, eucalypt plantations have a negative impact on soil destruction, inducing resistance to water infiltration and increasing the risks of erosion and soil loss, they are highly inflamable, aggravating the risk for wildfires.
+Despite representing a large part of the agricultural economy, eucalypt plantations have a negative impact on soil destruction, inducing resistance to water infiltration and increasing the risks of erosion and soil loss, they are highly flammable, aggravating the risk for wildfires.
 Various Portuguese laws on eucalypt plantations have been formed and reformed to better suit both sides.

 There are various Eucalyptus species of public interest in Portugal, namely a Karri in Coimbra's Mata Nacional de Vale de Canas, considered to be Europe's tallest tree at 72 m high.